melosso/portway/Documentation/docs/guide/deployment.md

 # Deploying

-This guide explains how to deploy the Portway API on a Windows Server using Internet Information Services (IIS), which is currently the only officially documented deployment method.
+This guide explains how to deploy the Portway API on a Windows Server using Internet Information Services (IIS), which is currently our primary deployment method.

-**Alternative Deployment:** For development and testing environments, you can use Docker Compose.
-See our [Docker Compose Installation Guide](docker-compose.md) for a quick setup.
+**Alternative Deployment:** For development and testing environments, you can use Docker.
+See our [Docker Installation Guide](docker-compose.md) for a quick setup.

 **Note:** If you're running the API using Docker (Compose) and would like to contribute, you're welcome to start a discussion on GitHub.